-It should be noted that this Technical Report is inherently incomplete.
+It should be noted that this document is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
-Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.
+Any such document can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.